Lynda Suther Keller Obituary (1950 - 2022) Mooresville Tribune

 She is survived by her husband of 29 years, Bob Keller; daughter, Meredith Suther Hicks and husband, Landon, of Morrisville; daughter, Shawn Keller Cooper and husband, Jim, of Denver, N.C.; son, Lee Keller of Denver, N.C.; son, Ben Keller and wife, Holly, of Mooresville; mother, Lucille Thompson Deaton of Mooresville; sisters, Debbie Brannon of Mooresville, and Shelia Atwell and husband, Mike, of Mooresville; brother-in-law, Donny Keller and wife, Sherri, of Myrtle Beach, S.C.; mother-in-law, Wylene Bailey Keller of Mocksville; niece, Hailey Brannon of Mooresville; and nephews, Jade Brannon of Mooresville, and Phillip Atwell of Mooresville.
 Lynda was known as "Lala" to her eight grandchildren, Caleb Hicks, Logan Hicks, Dylan Hicks, Cannon Cooper, Sydney Cooper, Austin Keller, Millie Keller and Landry Keller.

-The family will receive friends Tuesday, Jan.
-11, from 10:30 a.m. to 12 p.m., with a service following at 12 p.m. at Central United Methodist Church in Mooresville.
+The family received friends Tuesday, Jan.
+11, from 10:30 a.m. to 12 p.m.
+The service followed at 12 p.m. at Central United Methodist Church in Mooresville.

 In lieu of flowers, memorials can be made to the National Foundation for Cancer Research, 5515 Security Lane, Ste.
 1105, Rockville, MD 20852.